nik-krish/Thirukkural-Fetching-Website/README.md

-Thirukkural-Fetching-Website
+# Thirukkural-Fetching-Website

-MERN stack web application to fetch and display Thirukku- ral verses, along with their meanings and translations, using Kural numbers as input.
+MERN stack web application to fetch and display Thirukkural verses, along with their meanings and translations, using Kural numbers as input.